Six civilians killed in northwest Syria despite truce

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIRUT: Regime and Russian fire has killed at least six civilians in northwestern Syria´s Idlib province, a war monitor said Saturday, two weeks after Moscow declared a ceasefire in the jihadist-dominated region.
+BEIRUT: Regime and Russian fire has killed at least six civilians in northwestern Syria´s Idlib province, a war monitor said on Saturday, two weeks after Moscow declared a ceasefire in the Jihadist-dominated region.

 The truce, which brought a halt to four months of devastating bombardment on Idlib province by the government and its ally Russia, had largely held apart from sporadic artillery fire and air strikes.